The Effect of the COVID-19 Pandemic on Persons With Disabilities

 The global COVID-19 Disability Rights Monitor (DRM) revealed that persons with disabilities experienced major injustices during the pandemic, including violations of rights to life, health, and liberty, as governments failed to consider people with disabilities in their emergency response protocols.
 Government decisions contained biases and injurious stereotypes, from delays in funding, to a lack of support workers and accessibility devices.
 Governments and the media took a paternalistic approach, classifying persons with disabilities as having underlying health conditions to reassure the growing agitation in the general population, while simultaneously further othering those already marginalized.

 Pre-existing intersectional inequalities further compounded the social vulnerability of persons with disabilities during the pandemic.
-In many cases, the DRM found that public information was inaccessible for blind and deaf people, medical triage deprioritized those with physical and mental impairments based on biased quality of life assessments, and visitor restrictions exposed vulnerable persons to additional abuse or neglect.
+In many cases, the DRM found that public information was inaccessible for people who are visually impaired or who are hearing impaired, medical triage deprioritized those with physical and mental impairments based on biased quality of life assessments, and visitor restrictions exposed vulnerable persons to additional abuse or neglect.
 Women and girls trapped at home experienced heightened vulnerability to gender-based violence, those living in remote or rural areas lacked access to essentials, and many homeless people with disabilities were forced into institutional settings that lacked adequate personal protective equipment and became infectious hotspots.
 Low-income families lost many support services.
 Most disability-specific early childhood programs were not considered essential, and many online learning activities were not suitable, too difficult, or not engaging for children with disabilities.
 Children with disabilities were already excluded from community supports and childcare services before the pandemic, and while governments focused on reopening schools and childcare facilities, public health measures aimed to mitigate the impact on the economy, failing to consider the resources children with disabilities need to fully participate.

 The UN Committee on the Rights of Persons with Disabilities emphasizes an inclusive equality, recognizing the person, the positive accommodation of difference, their equal right to belong, and the distribution of resources to accommodate this difference.
 Did the Canadian response to COVID-19 consider persons with disabilities?
 The Canadian Disability Tax Credit and Canada Emergency Student Benefit (CESB) bonus for students with disabilities aimed to address the inequities faced during the pandemic.
 However, due to old eligibility criteria many were excluded.
 Even though the Accessible Canada Act was enacted to address barriers to accessibility through consultation with persons with disabilities, and some people with disabilities found virtual platforms allowed them to participate in work, school, and culture that was otherwise inaccessible, many traditional structures proved ineffective and unethical.
 COVID-19 exposed the ongoing fragile nature of the support systems in place for these people.
 How can persons with disabilities and their representative organizations be involved in future crisis planning and policy design?
 What technological investments can be made to help states better accommodate persons with disabilities.